all-ride/ride-app/manual/Core/Events.md

         $event->setPreventDefault();
     }

-## Register A Event Listener
+## Register An Event Listener

 ### Through Code

-You can register a event listener to the event manager using the call:
+You can register an event listener to the event manager using the call:

     <?php